jiangmy97/Nchess/README.txt

 Rule 4: The fifth line is the River Boundary (abbreviated as "RB", represented by "~").
 A certain piece crosses the river boundary in two steps, namely, from one side to the river boundary in the first step, and from the river boundary to the other side in the next step.
 When the chess pieces move horizontally on the river boundary, they move one square at a time.

 Rule 5: There are 4 Prison Squares on the board (Prison Square, abbreviated as "PS", represented by "+").
-[1 4] is the north 4 prisoners, [1 6] is the north 6 prisoners, [9 4] is the south 4 prisoners, and [9 6] is the south 6 prisoners.
+[1 4] is the north 4th PS, [1 6] is the north 6th PS, [9 4] is the south 4th PS, and [9 6] is the south 6th PS.
 When one piece "P" has been captured, the player can choose to imprison the piece in 4 or 6 cells.
 This step is recorded as [P i1 j1 i2 j2 PS].

 Rule 6: When a chess piece of one side's piece walks to the opponent's PS, all the pieces prisoned in this PS will be released and placed back on their own side of the chessboard.